Summer in Warsaw: things to do in Warsaw in the summertime

 Donutting on a dry ski slope in Ochota

-From May until September.
+Open daily.
 Location: Górka Szczęśliwicka hill, Park Szczęśliwicki, Drawska 22 Street (Ochota).
 Location on Google map.
 A fun outdoor seasonal attraction for children aged 3+ and adults, available on a dry ski slope (Górka Szczęśliwicka, the highest hill in Warsaw, 152 m), in the Ochota district of Warsaw.
 Polish name: pontony zjazdowe.
 On hot days, a water mist is turned on on the slope.
-Besides donutting, you can also enjoy there an Alpine Coaster, playgrounds, and an outdoor swimming pool (open from June) in Szczęśliwicki Park where the hill is located.
+Besides donutting, you can also enjoy there an Alpine Coaster, playgrounds, and an outdoor swimming pool (open from June) in Szczęśliwicki Park, where the hill is located.
+Opening hours, Monday-Sunday: 1 pm – 7 pm.
+2 runs – 12 PLN, 4 runs – 20 PLN, 12 runs – 50 PLN.
+It is recommended to use helmets.
 More in Polish.
+More information and photos are included in our posts on Facebook and Instagram.

 Alpine Coaster in Warsaw’s Ochota district